rayguan97/rayguan97.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at Unviersity of Maryland, College Park.
-I am advised by Prof. [Dinesh Manocha](https://www.cs.umd.edu/people/dmanocha) in [GAMMA group](https://gamma.umd.edu/).
-I received my B.S. in Computer Science and Statistics at [UMD](https://www.cs.umd.edu/) in 2019 with Magna Cum Laude.
+I’m a Research Engineer at Waymo, where I work on advancing the capabilities of autonomous systems.
+I received my Ph.D. in Computer Science from the University of Maryland, College Park, advised by Prof. [Dinesh Manocha](https://www.cs.umd.edu/people/dmanocha) in the [GAMMA group](https://gamma.umd.edu/).
+I earned my B.S. in Computer Science and Statistics from [UMD](https://www.cs.umd.edu/) in 2019, graduating Magna Cum Laude.

-My primary goal is to equip autonomous agents with general and versatile capabilities.
-To tackle this challenge and connect the dots, I work on the topic of large vision-language model, foundation model for robots, robotic applications, autonomous driving and computer vision.
-Previously, I did research internships at Amazon Lab126 and Baidu USA.
-My CV can be found [here](https://tianruiguan.phd/files/resume.pdf).
+My research focuses on equipping autonomous agents with general and adaptable intelligence.
+To this end, I work at the intersection of large vision-language models, robotic foundation models, autonomous driving, and core computer vision.
+I have also completed research internships at Amazon Lab126 and Baidu USA.

-Feel free to follow me on [twitter](https://twitter.com/terryguan97) for my latest research!
+You can find my CV [here](https://tianruiguan.phd/files/resume.pdf).
+Follow me on [X](https://x.com/terryguan97) for updates on my latest research!